gnebehay/parser/README.md

 (6) Exp -> num
 ```

-The grammar is rather self-explanatory, however it is ambiguous,
+The grammar is rather self-explanatory.
-because it contains rules of the form `NtN`.
+It is however ambiguous, because it contains rules of the form `NtN`.
 This means that it is not defined yet whether `2+3*4` should be interpreted
 as `2+3=5` followed by `5*4=20` or as `3*4=12` followed by `2+12=14`.
 By cleverly re-writing the grammar, the operator precedence can be encoded in the grammar.